The Statutes of the Realm

+The collection was published between 1810 and 1825 by the Record Commission as a series of nine volumes, with volume IV split into two separately bound parts, together with volumes containing an alphabetical index and a chronological index.

-The collection contains all Acts included in all earlier printed collections, together with a number of Acts and translations which had not previously been printed.
-Also, in contrast with previous collections, the full text of each Act is printed regardless of whether it was still in force at the time of publication.
-However, only the titles of Private Acts are printed from 1539 onwards.
-The text of each Act is generally taken from the Statute Rolls, or later from its enrollment in Chancery, with missing text supplied from the original Acts preserved in the Records of Parliament and other sources.
+The collection contains all acts included in all earlier printed collections, together with a number of acts and translations which had not previously been printed.
+Also, in contrast with previous collections, the full text of each act is printed regardless of whether it was still in force at the time of publication.
+However, only the titles of private acts are printed from 1539 onwards.
+The text of each act is generally taken from the Statute Rolls, or later from its enrollment in Chancery, with missing text supplied from the original acts preserved in the Records of Parliament and other sources.

 The first volume is prefaced with a comprehensive introduction explaining how and why The Statutes of the Realm was prepared.
 It also contains the text of various charters of liberties, from the reign of Henry I to that of Edward I of England.

-The collection does not contain any Acts passed by the old Parliament of Scotland or the old Parliament of Ireland, nor does it contain the Ordinances and Acts passed without royal authority in the mid-seventeenth century.
+The collection does not contain any acts passed by the old Parliament of Scotland or the old Parliament of Ireland, nor does it contain the ordinances and acts passed without royal authority in the mid-seventeenth century.

+Background

+In the United Kingdom, acts of Parliament remain in force until expressly repealed.
+Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

+On 12 April 1796, the Select Committee on Temporary Laws, Expired or Expiring was appointed to inspect and consider temporary laws, expired or expiring.
+The committee reported on 12 May 1796, found that there was no authentic and entire publication of the statutes, a problem compounded by the fact that many statutes had never been printed as well as the increased volume of the statute book.
+The committee recommended the "extreme importance" of obtaining a "complete and authentic publication of the statutes".

+The Parliament of the United Kingdom, formed in 1800, following the Acts of Union 1800 devoted much attention to the consolidation of public records.
+On 18 February 1800, the Select Committee on the State of Public Records was appointed to inquire into the state of public records in England, Scotland and Ireland.
+The committee reported on 4 July 1800, resolving that it was "highly expedient for the honour of the nation and the benefit of all His Majesty's subjects that a complete and authoritative edition of all the statutes should be published".